 The weather was beautiful.
 It was good to breathe fresh air after many days confined at home, with fog and pouring rain outside.

+The nice scent reminiscent of coconut and the cheerful colour of gorse flower are characteristic of this walk at Spring time.
 I successfully filled my basket, being cautious to collect flowers with a pair of gloves to protect my hands from the countless thorns.